tpayne/microsoft-integrations/Outlook/CommsAssist/README.md

 ## I. Overview

-The add-in appears as a task pane in Outlook when reading an email.
-Its main function is to analyze the email content and suggest a professional response using Google's Gemini AI.
+The add-in appears as a task pane in Outlook when reading an an email.
+Its main function is to analyze the email content and provide intelligent assistance using Google's Gemini AI.
+The tool is now highly robust in a compose/reply context, using a strict internal mechanism to **track the latest edited draft** and prevent general chat queries from inadvertently modifying the email body.

-**Main Features:**
-- **Quick Reply:** Calls the Gemini API to generate a concise, professional draft.
-Opens a "Reply All" window with the suggested response pre-filled.
-- **Generate IT Response:** Generates a draft using Gemini API and displays it in the task pane for review before use.

 The add-in uses Office.js to read the subject, sender, and body of the current email, creating a detailed prompt for the AI model.
 It works only in Read Mode and notifies users if accessed in Compose Mode.